scando1993/thingsboard.github.io/docs/samples/esp32/ota.md

     ```bash
     make flash monitor
     ```
-    If compilation and flashing were successful and ESP32 connected to ThingsBoard, the next log messages are printed:
+    If compilation and flashing were successful and ESP32 connected to Pacificsoft, the next log messages are printed:

     <img src="/images/samples/esp32/ota/monitor_output_after_flashing.png" width="600"/>